-The structure tool allows users to modify the perspective of content and warp it onto non-planar objects to approximate 3D surfaces using 2D tools.
+The Perspective Warp tool allows users to modify the perspective of content and warp it onto non-planar objects to approximate 3D surfaces using 2D tools.

 Changing the perspective of content is useful for when your projector is not pointing directly at a flat surface, but you want your content to look as if it is flat/undistorted when playing back.
-A common example is projecting text onto a menu; using the corners of the Structure, you can quickly adjust your text to fit correctly inside the menu.
-By pinning the Structure's corners to the corresponding corners of the menu, the perspective of the text is shifted to match the perspective of the sign.
+A common example is projecting an image or video on a frame; using the corners of Perspective Warp, you can quickly adjust your content to fit correctly inside the frame.
+By pinning the Asset layer's corners to the corresponding corners of the Surface, the perspective of the content is shifted to match the perspective of the frame.

 This is also known as “corner pinning”, or the adjustment of planar perspective of a rectangular piece of content.
 Corner pinning uses 4 points to construct a new 3D perspective of the content.